 As retirement approaches, you may be considering property investment as a source of income.
 You’re about to lose your monthly salary cheque.
 You’ve still got bills to pay, grandchildren to buy Christmas and birthday presents for, and then there’s you “bucket list” – things you want to do before it's too late.
 Right now, standing on the Great Wall of China seems a long way away.

 Here you’ll discover the disadvantages of investing in annuities to create retirement income.
-We’ll also look at three types of residential property investment that retirees make and see how they might work out as income generators.
+We’ll also look at three types of residential property investment that retirees make and see how they might work out as retirement income generators.

-The problem with annuities as income generators at retirement
+The problem with annuities as retirement income

 - Once your money has been invested, it’s gone.
 You may be able to buy an annuity that pays your spouse an income after you die, but you won’t be able to leave your life’s savings to your children and grandchildren.